16 October 2013

 I snapped this on the way out to work this morning (it was, like, real early).
 Behind the snow blower is the overflow of International 110's, supporting the concept that no matter how much interior space you have, the volume of boats on site will exceed it by some amount over time.

-I have the new trailing edge of the keel in place here, attached on each side by 2 layers of uni carbon at 90 degrees to each other.
-It will take one more layer, and then some thickened epoxy after, but the piece is properly aligned and meets legal dimensions, so it's looking good so far!
+I have the new trailing edge of the keel in place here, attached on each side by 2 layers of carbon tape at 90 degrees to each other.
+It will take one more layer, and then fairing with thickened epoxy afterwards, but the piece is properly aligned and meets legal dimensions.
+It's looking good so far!

-The trailing edge on 496's keel needs repair.
-It had already been repaired once, some time earlier, using a filler which didn't stand up to the good knocking it got when I tried to trailer-launch with the trailer's removable crosspiece still in place.
+The cast iron keel on 496 needs repair.
+The trailing edge of its web, which had lost some material to rust, had already been repaired once, using a filler which didn't stand up to the good knocking it got when I tried to trailer-launch with the trailer's removable crosspiece still in place.
 Hmmm...

 This boat came from Scituate, some years ago, to the back yard of a fellow traveler, where it sat for a long while, until last Thursday.
 It really needed to go somewhere, so I did take it.
 Now, I've got to find a home for it, 'cause it just can't stay here!